ably77/kubernetes-labs/Lab 8 - Kafka Streams.md

 $ dcos package uninstall confluent-kafka
 ```

-### Congratulations!
+## Done with Lab 8
 You just deployed a microservice application on DC/OS that easily connects to a Confluent Kafka dataservice running on the same cluster!